thosgood/thosgood.github.io/_posts/2017-12-11-spectra-part-2.md

 #### Infinite delooping

-What we showed above is really that every group has a delooping (at least, in the groupoidal sense).
+What we showed above is really that every _group_ has a delooping (at least, in the groupoidal sense).
 A natural question to pose now is, _can we always deloop things_?
-There is a theorem that states that, when working in the $(\infty,1)$ category of topological spaces, we can deloop a space whenever it is an $A_\infty$-space, and thus homotopy equivalent to loop space (in the classical sense).
+There is a theorem that states that, when working in the $(\infty,1)$-category of topological spaces, we can deloop a space whenever it is an $A_\infty$-space, and thus homotopy equivalent to loop space (in the classical sense).

 As I'll 'explain' in a bit, if our category is a stable $(\infty,1)$-category then all deloopings exist and are given by suspension.
 Before I do this though, I'm going to give one important example of objects that are **infinitely-deloopable**, i.e. their deloopings can be delooped, and so can _their_ deloopings, and etc., so we have an infinite sequence of objects